AsahiLinux/docs/U-Boot.md

 U-Boot in combination with m1n1 and device trees can be used to load grub or any other efi boot loader from vfat esp partition located on the internal NVMe drive or an USB stick.
 Grub can than load a Linux kernel and initird to boot Linux.
-U-Boot also enables the wifi pcie device.
 U-Boot will try to load **EFI/BOOT/BOOTAA64.EFI**.
 Make sure that grub or any other boot loader is located there.

 [U-Boot Installation Video](https://tg.st/u/asahi-installer-u-boot.mp4)